CarsonDavis/CarsonDavis.github.io/_posts/2024-05-14-plane_holder.md

 Calipers won't quite cut it for this process.
 Instead I'll using the stop system on my miter saw.
 It didn't come with one, but I built one a few months back and it has been an absolute game changer.
 I'll add a post about it soon.

 But anyway, when you want to make repeated cuts to the same length like the dividers, you set a stop on the miter saw and just keep cutting.
-It's significantly faster and more accurate than measuring each time.
+It's significantly faster and more accurate than measuring every time.

 To cut the plywood, I didn't even measure, I just used the dividers in between the fence and the blade of the table saw to get a length.